XJ music Demos + Artwork

 Ambience From Beyond

-Space represents the most ambitious expression of XJ Music: removing rhythm entirely and focusing on pure atmosphere, perception, and mental state.
+Space represents the most ambitious expression of XJ music: removing rhythm entirely and focusing on pure atmosphere, perception, and mental state.

 These channels explore the idea that generative music can become environmental—a backdrop for thought, focus, or rest.